-13. The Curriculum
+11. The curriculum

-School will provide opportunities for children to develop skills, concepts, attitudes and knowledge that promote their safety and well-being together with preparing children for life in modern Britain and embedding Fundamental British Values.

-Relevant issues will be addressed through the PSCHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, relationship and sex education, online safety and bullying.
-Delivery will his will be undertaken with reference to guidance around how to promote children's spiritual, moral, social and cultural development.
-Issues will also be addressed through other areas of the curriculum, for example, circle time, English, History, Drama, Art etc.
+- We will provide opportunities for children to develop skills, concepts, attitudes and knowledge that promote their safety and well-being together with preparing children for life in modern Britain and embedding Fundamental British Values. - Relevant issues will be addressed through the PSHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, sex and relationship education, online and bullying.
+This will be undertaken with reference to guidance around how to promote children's spiritual, moral, social and cultural development.
+Issues will also be addressed through other areas of the curriculum, for example, circle time, English, History, Drama, Art.